Higher order Riesz transforms on noncompact symmetric spaces: Introduction

+Here $\hu{\BX}$ is the space introduced by A.~Carbonaro, Mauceri and Meda in \cite{CMM}, and $\Xh{\BX}$ denotes the space introduced in \cite{MMV}, and further investigated in the series of papers \cite{MMV3,MMVdual,MMV5}.

-Riesz transforms and spherical Fourier multipliers on $\BX$ have been the object of a number of investigations in the last forty years, or so.
-Without any pretence of exhaustiveness, we recall the works of J.L.~Clerc and Stein \cite{CS}, J.-Ph.~Anker and his collaborators \cite{A2,A1,AJ,AL,AO}, A.D.~Ionescu \cite{I2,I3}, N.~Lohou\'e \cite{L1,L2}, S.~Giulini and Meda \cite{GM}, M.~Cowling, Giulini and Meda \cite{CGM1,CGM2,CGM3,CGM4}, Giulini, Mauceri and Meda \cite{GMM} and Meda and Vallarino~\cite{MV}.
-See also a recent result of Lohou\'e and M. Marias on multipliers on a class of locally symmetric spaces \cite{LM1}.
-For more on the analysis of Riesz transforms and spectral multipliers of the Laplace--Beltrami operator on a wider class of Riemannian manifolds with spectral gap and bounded geometry, see \cite{MMV3,MMVdual,MMV5,T} and the references therein.
-In this paper we consider both the operators $\shRiesz$, where $c>0$, and $\Riesz$, defined by
+Riesz transforms on $\BX$ have been the object of a number of investigations in the last forty years, or so.
+Without any pretence of exhaustiveness, we recall the works of J.-Ph.~Anker and his collaborators \cite{A1,AJ} and of N.~Lohou\'e \cite{L1,L2}.
+For more on the analysis of Riesz transforms on a wider class of Riemannian manifolds with spectral gap and bounded geometry, see \cite{MMV3,MMVdual,MMV5} and the references therein.
+ALTRO?